sugi-juku/get-tension/README.md

 1. It worked on Mac OS X Python 3.7.7.
 1. Apple says "Use of Python 2.7 isn\'t recommended as this version is include in macOS for compatibility with legacy software.".
 So I decided to use Python3.
 1. It worked on Ubuntu Python 3.7.5.
-1. It worked on Windows 10 Python 3.8.3.
+1. It worked on Windows 10 Home Python 3.8.3.

 I\'m both a stringer and a programmer.
-I used to develop web applications often with PHP.
+I used to develop web applications often with PHP on Linux.
 This is my first Python application.
 Now, I love Python, too.